owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 ## Temporal Operators

 At the core of our language we have the notion of state.
-And being a temporal logic, we talk about state over time.
+And with a temporal logic, we talk about state over time.
 The formulae we've seen so far do not deal with time.
 For that, we use temporal operators.

-To show how the temporal operators work, I'll use diagrams to visualize traces (sequences of states).
+To illustrate how the temporal operators work, I'll use diagrams to visualize traces (sequences of states).
 A black circle denotes a state in which the formula is true, and a white circle denotes a state where the formula is false.